 The white passenger van from the Children's Home was heading to the Annual Christmas Pageant; Emilia, riding in the back seat was tugging fiercely at her red knit hat refusing to take it off.
 She held firmly to the prized possession always fearful someone would try to take it from her.
-The little girl with naturally messy curls had lost so much, yet she still believed in her magical, red hat.
-Magical, because, just by touching the woven yarn she felt comforted.
-Her innocence continued to allow a desperate wish, that one day the little red knit hat could somehow take her home.
+The little girl with naturally messy curls had lost so much, yet this little one still believed in her magical, red hat.
+Magic, because, just by touching the woven yarn she felt comforted.
+Her innocence continued to allow a desperate wish that one day the little red knit Cap could somehow take her home.

 The brilliant apple colored hat connected Emilia to the memories of her loving family.
 It was handmade by her grandmother, her "Yanni."
 She used the thickest yarn she could find placing love and warmth into every stitch.
 Kissing it gently, she placed it on Emilia's head saying, "from my heart to yours, my sweet little angel."
-This was the last time they were together or would be for quite a long while.
-It was Thanksgiving three years prior to the happenings of this story, she was just four years old.
+This moment was the last time they were together or would be for quite a long while.
+It was Thanksgiving three years before the happenings of this story; she was just four years old.